SpunBlue/FNF-Blueberry-Engine/Wiki Backups/ModCreation.md

 # How to create Mods!
 A lot of the stuff is self-explanatory, like adding charts and adding songs.
 So I will not be explaining how to do this since you can easily look inside the "Test" mod preloaded in the "mods" Directory.

+Keep in mind that this page gets updated immediately when I add something so I recommend just looking at the backup of this page in the latest version.

 ## The first step
 You must create a JSON file that contains the Mods information.